 POTENTIAL CONSEQUENCES FOR STUDENTS

 One of the more persistent rumors is that students who opt-out will automatically receive a “level one” score that will become part of their permanent record.
 This is false.
 When reporting individual students that opt-out, districts use a code that indicates refusal and no score is reported for the child.
-These students will be considered to have no valid test score.2
+These students will be considered to have no valid test score.

-Although originally intended to evaluate programs, the assessments are used by some districts as one of the criteria for placement decisions and by the state to determine whether or not a student should receive Academic Intervention Services (AIS).
+The assessments are used by some districts as one of the criteria for placement decisions and by the state to determine whether or not a student should receive Academic Intervention Services (AIS).
 However, actions by the state Legislature and Board of Regents have minimized how the assessments can be used.

 - Districts must notify parents that test results are not included in their student’s permanent record but are being used for diagnostic purposes.